 Another problem with composite resin is it is easily prone to stains.
 Smoking and drinking a lot of coffee can discolour your bonded tooth.

 Before going ahead with the composite bonding treatment you must check with your dental insurance provider.
-Some oral health insurances do not cover dental bonding considering it a purely cosmetic procedure.
+Some oral health insurance do not cover dental bonding considering it a purely cosmetic procedure.

 In order to take proper care of your bonded tooth, brush and floss the teeth properly every day.
 Get your teeth professionally cleaned by a dental hygienist at least once a year.
 In case you feel a sharp or rough edge after the procedure or accidentally chip or break the bonding material, see your dentist immediately.